sergiolpzgmz/api-race-registration/readme.md

 # Race registration API
 Api rest to manage the registration of athletes in the different races as well as the information and availability of these.

 > [!IMPORTANT]
 > This project is under development.

-## Installation

-The project is configured to operate on a mysql database called racemanagment.
-If you want to test it locally you can configure the src\main\resources\application.properties
+### To do
+- Add authentication.

-## Usage
+### Usage
 As administrator:
-- Register a career
+- Register a race
-- Modify a career
+- Modify a race
-- Suspend/delete a career
+- Delete a race

 As a user:
 - View available races
 - View registered athletes and their basic information
 - Register for a race

+## Installation
+The project is configured to operate on a mysql database called racemanagment.
+If you want to test it locally just need to create a database with this name, the tables and relations will create themselves.
+By default, the api runs on port 8080, but you can make any configuration you need in src\main\resources\application.properties

-### Documentation
+## Documentation
-To see the full documentation type in your browser: localhost:8080/api/v1/api-docs [or click here](localhost:8080/api/v1/api-docs)
+To see the full documentation type in your browser: localhost:8080/api/v1/api-docs [or click here](localhost:8080/api/v1/api-docs) but make sure you are compiling the api first

 ### Examples